Vulcan758/IBT/README.md

 IBT motor1(6, 9); // IBT motor(int LPWM, int RPWM, int LEN, int REN)

+// Initializes pin 6 and 9 as LPWM and RPWM pins respectively
 // If your LEN and REN are shorted to 5V you do not have include those such as the above

 // If your LEN and REN are connected to digital pins, you may use the following:
 // IBT motor1(6, 9, 2, 4); // LPWM --> 6, RPMW --> 9, LEN --> 2, REN --> 4

+// Initializes pin 6, 9, 2 and 4 as LPWM, RPWM, LEN and REN pins respectively

 void setup(){